jays-codes/ud-springboot3-spring6/README.md

 - parameterized bean passing in existing beans to create a new bean
 - used: getBeanDefinitionNames(), getBeanDefinitionCount(), @Primary, @Qualifier
 - used java streams, method reference
+- used try-w/-resources to clear out warning on context; modified game package to manage Game on GameRunner in spring